-On UNIX systems, the message displayed after you execute the container create raid5 command includes the root special file associated with the newly created RAID-5 set.
+On UNIX systems, the message displayed after you execute the container create raid5 command includes the root special file associated with the newly created RAID 5 array.

-Use the container list command after using the container create raid5 command to display information about the RAID-5 set.
+Use the container list command after using the container create raid5 command to display information about the RAID 5 array.